 After our dress-up activity we looked at our book again.
 She understood the things in the pictures now.
 She patted the hat on her head and the hat in the book.
 She said “Hat!”

 Language-delayed students needs lots of practice with words.
-I’ve heard that a child needs to hear a word over 30 times to remember it AND then needs to practice saying it over 30 times to understand it, and really have it as part of their language vocabulary!
+A child needs to hear a word over 30 times to remember it, AND then needs to practice saying it over 30 times to understand it, and really have it as part of their language vocabulary!
 This week my student got her practice time and learned some great new words!

 In English it’s easy to address a man.
 It’s always Mr. (pronounced “mister”).
 But what about ladies?

 If it’s a married lady, we call her Mrs. (pronounces “misiz”).

 An unmarried lady is called Miss (pronounced “mis”.)

 A more modern moniker for a lady when you don’t know her married status is Ms. (pronounced “miz”).
 A lady with Ms. could be married or unmarried.
 The fact is you don’t know.
 It’s actually a term that can be traced back more than 100 years in the United States, so “modern” is really relative!